 Salt and freshly ground pepper

-Place half the onions, celery, turnip and leek in a casserole dish.
+Place half the onions, celery, turnip and leek in

 Cut the pork into cubes.
 Add to the casserole.
 Cover with the remaining vegetables.